abbreviatedman/avec-vous-client/README.md

 - [ ] see my profile
 - [ ] ask to join a story
 - [ ] accept another user's request to join to a story
+- [ ] close one of my stories so that no new contributors may request to join
 - [ ] remove someone from a story
 - [ ] friend a user
 - [ ] see a user's friends